Posted: Tue 12th Apr 2022

 That said, it may lead you to revise other areas of your plan – treat writing a business plan as a learning process.

 You need to understand your costs to start up and trade.
 Every business is different, but key areas to consider are:

 stock or raw materials

 Thinking about fixed and variable costs helps make sure you've identified everything.
-Fixed costs have to be paid no matter how many sales you make (e.g. rent, wages or an accountant).
-Variable costs depend on the volume of sales you make (e.g. stock and shipping).
+Fixed costs have to be paid no matter how many sales you make (for example, rent, wages or an accountant).
+Variable costs depend on the volume of sales you make (for example, stock and shipping).

 You can present costs as a simple list that shows how much you'll need to get started or you can create cash-flow forecasts and profit and loss reports that go into much more detail.